mhwelander/graphql-cursor-pagination-tutorial/README.md

 | Limit/offset          	| <ul> <li>Transparent and simple to implement</li> <li>Supports ordering results by any property - for example, total purchase cost.</li> </ul>                                                                                                                               	|  <ul> <li>Does not scale well for large data sets.
 Skipping 100,000 results to get 100,000 - 100,010 still requires you to traverse the first 100,000 records.</li> <li>Possible duplication if data is added while you are paginating - for example, a query that returns purchases ordered by total cost may return the same record multiple times as purchases are added.</li> </ul> 	| Shallow pagination through search results ordered by relevance.                 	|
 | Cursor                	| <ul> <li>Scales for large data sets.
 When you use a bookmark to results 100,000 to 100,010, you do not need to traverse the first 100,000 results.</li> <li>Duplication is unlikely as results are ordered by a sequential property such as an ID or a timestamp.</li> </ul> 	| <ul>  <li>Only supports jumping to the next or previous page - you cannot jump to page 10,000.</li>  <li>Results must be ordered by a unique and sequential property - like ID.
 You cannot order by total purchase cost.  </ul>                                                                                                                                                         	| Infinite scroll through a large and dynamic data set, such as a comments feed. 	|

-## 0. Development environment prerequisites
+## 1. Set up your development environment

 This tutorial requires you to install the following technologies: